top of page

 LESSON PAYMENT POLICY:

 All scheduled riding lessons must be paid in advance.
 Non-boarders are expected to pay for all riding lessons by the 3rd of the month.
 Boarders are billed for scheduled riding lessons on a monthly basis.
 Please note a scheduled riding lesson is a lesson time slot reserved for that rider, regardless of whether the rider is out of town, ill, or unable to ride.
 Payment may be made via cash, check, bank transfer, Venmo or PayPal.
+Electronic payments are preferred.
 If lesson payments are not made by the 3rd of the month, a $35 late fee may be assessed.

 TACKING FEE:

 Please arrive 30 minutes prior to your riding lesson to groom and saddle your horse.
-A $10 tacking fee will be charged for riders who do not arrive in time to tack up for their riding lesson.
+A $20 tacking fee will be charged for riders who do not arrive in time to tack up for their riding lesson.

 IMPORTANT!